Since my previous travel bloopers were so well-received, I thought, Why not compile a list of top bloopers from some of my previous trips?

 I think we all can relate to things not going as planned in life—and especially in travel because it puts us out of our comfort zones and daily routines.
 While I’m grateful I haven’t experienced any truly MAJOR mishaps, I gotta admit that I wasn’t exactly cool, calm, and collected during each of these blooper-ish moments.

 Whether you can relate or need a good laugh, read on.

-While staying in Minori on the Amalfi Coast, I took a day trip to Pietrapertosa for a zipline adventure (detailed here).
+While staying in Minori on the Amalfi Coast, I took a day trip to Pietrapertosa for a crazy zipline adventure—read about it here.
 The drive was three hours one way, and on my return trip, I encountered an unexpected exit closure on the highway.
 The detour had me going in circles, and what should have been a three-hour trip back wound up taking at least four.

 The delay also meant driving that crazy-curvy Amalfi Coastal road in the dark.
 It’s a challenge in daylight, so nighttime proved to be an even greater adventure.
 Whew!

 I already devoted an entire blog post to this hilariously unexpected situation that affected both me and my sister, Jenessa.
-Click here to read my post Never Turn Your Back on the Ocean.
+Click here to read that post.
 It’s quite possibly the best travel blooper of them all!

 I bought several extra apples in Paris, thinking I might eat them on the train back to Brussels and the plane back to the U.S. And, I did eat maybe two, but still had two left that I hadn’t eaten by the time I reached Customs in Atlanta.
 Now, I know that customs is picky about produce, so I figured if I didn’t eat them all on the plane, I’d just throw them in the trash before the plane landed.
 It’s just that I forgot.